WorldBank-Transport/DRIVER/README.md

 Install plugins before `vagrant up` via: `vagrant plugin install <plugin-name>`

-App runs on host on port 7000.
+The app runs on localhost on port 7000.
+The schema editor is available at /editor/.

 A default django superuser will be created, but only on a development provision:
   - username: `admin`